InfinityBowman/amstar2-checklist-scoring-app/frontend/ROADMAP.md

 - Polish up the checklist page
   - navbar, pdf viewer, edit the review it's part of

+Sync Plan
+- Use createShape to pull from ElectricSQL when online.
+- Add a layer for ElectricSQL sync that integrates with my state context and indexeddb.
+- ElectricSQL should call AppState methods and those will handle updating indexeddb and propogating the state
+- Make sure auth is fine, ElectricSQL needs to be integrated with FastAPI or Auth in some way.

 _This roadmap is a living document and will be updated as the project evolves._